linguisticmind/search-in-subs/README.md

        <Matched %>   Percentage of files that had matches.

 FILES
-       A configuration file can be used to set default options.
+       A configuration file can be used to  change  the  default  behavior  of search-in-subs.

-       The   configuration  file's  location  is  "$XDG_CONFIG_HOME/search-in-
+       The  configuration file's location is "$XDG_CONFIG_HOME/search-in-subs/
-       subs/config.bash".
-If "XDG_CONFIG_HOME" is  not  set,  it  defaults  to "$HOME/.config".
+       config.bash".
+If "XDG_CONFIG_HOME" is not set, it defaults  to  "$HOME/ .config".

        Temporary  EDL  files  that are generated when using the -p, --edl-play option are stored in a cache directory.